 The funny thing is, several weeks prior, two dog trainers who regularly contribute to WDJ, as well as a newer veterinarian contributor, all asked whether they could write puppy-related articles for the November issue.
 I said yes to all three, thinking we’d have a nice little “puppy development” package as a result, and I’m so happy I did!
 The timing couldn’t have been better for me!
 Because their articles – which appear in this issue – arrived in my email about the same time as the litter of six puppies took over my office, I’ve had ample opportunity to use the experienced trainers’ advice for managing both the puppies themselves and the puppies’ interactions with my two 7-year-old dogs.

-I’m also keeping in mind the information from shelter-medicine expert Jessica Hekman, DVM, MS, regarding puppies whose mothers may have sustained prolonged and severe stress while pregnant (her article).
+I’m also keeping in mind the information from shelter-medicine expert Jessica Hekman, DVM, MS, regarding puppies whose mothers may have sustained prolonged and severe stress while pregnant.
 Before reading the article, I hadn’t ever considered that a dog’s in-utero experience could have an effect on how the dog responds to the world months later.
 Given the poor condition of the puppies when I got them (parasite-infested, under-nourished, surrendered too young to a shelter), I imagine their mom hadn’t been having a great time lately, either, and I’ve been taking a precautionary “super socialization” approach suggested by Dr. Hekman’s article.
 (By the way, if you’re interested in hearing more about the pups, I’ve written a lot about this fostering experience on the WDJ blog page)

 Final coincidence: I was due to write a wet-food review.
 I don’t regularly feed it, so opening at least four cans of food a day for the puppies was a good refresher in “what to look for, and what to look out for” in canned food.
 Enjoy!